schneiderfelipe/nim.vim/README.markdown

 to the definition of the word your cursor is on.
 This uses the nim compiler instead of ctags, so it works on any nimrod file which is compilable without requiring you to maintain a database file.

-# Other recomended Vim plugins
+# Other recommended Vim plugins

 * https://github.com/scrooloose/syntastic (copied bits from its readme)
 * https://github.com/Shougo/neocomplcache